xuchenhao001/blockchain-quick-start/README.md

-# CICS ZCEE Blockchain workshop demo
+# Blockchain rest server demo

-Here we have the blockchain part of this demo.
+Here we have this demo includes 3 parts: blockchain rest server, blockchain explorer, and a sample blockchain network.

 ## Prerequiste